Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneExplorerMoveTo`: Menu option when right-clicking on an item in the Scene Explorer, moves the camera to the location of the selected item
 - `sceneExplorerResetPosition`: Menu option when right-clicking on an item in the Scene Explorer that has an original geolocation, will return the object to that position if it has been moved
 - `sceneExplorerPathURL`: Label next to the text box containing the path of the currently selected file
-- `sceneExplorerLoadButton`: Label used for the Load button in the Add UDS window which loads the currently selected file and closes the window
+- `sceneExplorerLoadButton`: Label used for the Load button in the Add UDS and Import Project windows which loads the currently selected file and closes the window
+- `sceneExplorerExportButton`: Label used for the Export button in the Export Project window which saves the content of the current scene to the specified location and closes the window
 - `sceneExplorerCancelButton`: Label used for the Close button of the Add UDS window
 - `sceneExplorerUnknownCustomNode`: Label used when unsupported nodes are loaded from a project

 - `sceneExplorerProjectChangeFailedTitle`: Title of modal when a change to the project fails
 - `sceneExplorerProjectChangeFailedMessage`: Body of modal that appears when a change to a project fails
+- `sceneExplorerProjectChangeSucceededTitle`: Title of modal when a change to the project succeeds
+- `sceneExplorerProjectChangeSucceededMessage`: Body of modal that appears when a change to a project succeeds
 - `sceneExplorerProjectReadOnlyTitle`: Title of modal when a change to the project fails because its read only
 - `sceneExplorerProjectReadOnlyMessage`: Body of modal that appears when a change to a project fails becaues its read only
 - `sceneExplorerUnsupportedFilesTitle`: Title of modal that appears when the user added unsupported files